stagerightlabs/dovetail-server/docs/to-do.md

 ### Completed

++ :heavy_check_mark: Check for references to soft-deleted users
 + :heavy_check_mark: Auth gate to check that a models belong to a user's organization
 + :heavy_check_mark: Allow Notebook comments to be disabled.
 + :heavy_check_mark: Write Domain Model Outline